Gilbert syndrome

 Risk factors

-Although it's present from birth, Gilbert syndrome usually isn't noticed until puberty or later, since bilirubin production increases during puberty.
-You have an increased risk of Gilbert syndrome if:
+Although it's present from birth, Gilbert syndrome usually isn't noticed until puberty or later.
+This is because bilirubin production increases during puberty.
+Risk factors for Gilbert syndrome include:

-• Both your parents carry the modified gene that causes the disorder
+- Both parents carry the modified gene that causes the disorder.

 Complications

-The low level of the bilirubin-processing enzyme that causes Gilbert syndrome may also increase the side effects of certain medications, since this enzyme plays a role in helping clear these medications from your body.
+The low level of the bilirubin-processing enzyme that causes Gilbert syndrome also may increase the side effects of certain medicines, since this enzyme plays a role in helping clear these medicines from the body.

-If you have Gilbert syndrome, talk to your health care provider before taking new medications.
-Also, having any other condition that impairs the destruction of red blood cells may increase your risk of developing gallstones.
+If you have Gilbert syndrome, talk to a healthcare professional before taking new medicines.
+Also, having any other condition that affects the destruction of red blood cells may increase the risk of developing gallstones.

 Diagnosis

-Your health care provider may suspect Gilbert syndrome if you have unexplained jaundice or if the level of bilirubin is elevated in your blood.
-Other symptoms that suggest Gilbert syndrome as well as a number of other liver conditions include dark urine and abdominal pain.
+A healthcare professional may suspect Gilbert syndrome if a person has unexplained jaundice or if the level of bilirubin is elevated in the blood.
+Other symptoms that suggest Gilbert syndrome as well as a few other liver conditions include dark urine and belly pain.

-To rule out more-common liver conditions, your health care provider may order a complete blood count and liver function tests.
+To rule out more-common liver conditions, a healthcare professional may order a complete blood count and liver function tests.

 The combination of standard blood counts and liver enzymes with an elevated bilirubin level is an indicator of Gilbert syndrome.
 No other testing usually is needed, although genetic testing can confirm the diagnosis.